 Our educational approach combines respect for history with immersion in contemporary issues, and intellectual engagement with creative expression.
 You can major or minor in Theater Studies, and courses and productions are open to all Duke undergraduates.
-Our courses are designed to encourage students to solve problems in collaboration with others, to develop skills in critical thinking, and to communicate effectively with language, physical expression, and visual images.
-This focus on the development of artistic and intellectual skills, through study and production experience, helps prepare students for careers in the professional theater and in a variety of other fields.
+Our courses are designed to encourage you to solve problems in collaboration with others, to develop skills in critical thinking, and to communicate effectively with language, physical expression, and visual images.
+This focus on the development of artistic and intellectual skills, through study and production experience, helps prepare you for careers in the professional theater and in a variety of other fields.
 See where our alumni are now.